Thermally driven quantum refrigerator autonomously resets superconducting qubit: Supplementary Information

 \subsection{Full experimental setup and parameters}

 Figure~\ref{FigS1} shows a schematic of the experimental set-up used to study our quantum absorption refrigerator (QAR).
-The QAR is packaged in a copper enclosure and mounted on the mixing-chamber stage of a dilution refrigerator that reaches 9~mK.
+The QAR is packaged in a copper enclosure and mounted on the mixing-chamber stage of a dilution refrigerator that reaches 10~mK.
 The QAR is packaged in multiple layers: two nested copper enclosures shield the QAR from electromagnetic waves.
 A $\mu$-metal enclosure protects the QAR from low-frequency magnetic fields.
 Microwave fields (both coherent and thermal) are routed to the QAR through highly attenuated input coaxial lines.
-The outgoing fields are routed through the output lines and are boosted by a cryogenic high electron-mobility transistor (HEMT) amplifier (provided by Low Noise Factory) at 3~K and by room-temperature amplifiers.
+The outgoing fields are routed through the output lines and are boosted by a cryogenic high-electron-mobility transistor (HEMT) amplifier (provided by Low Noise Factory) at 3~K and by room-temperature amplifiers.
 Microwave circulators separate the input and output signals.
 The resonator, dispersively coupled to qubit $Q_3$, is probed by a microwave feedline in reflection mode.
 We probe and drive $Q_1$ and $Q_2$, via the waveguide coupled to each, using two attenuated coaxial lines.
-Taking advantage of the non-overlapping frequencies of the relevant transitions, the outgoing fields from the hot and the cold waveguide are combined with the aid of a directional coupler and forwarded to the same output line.
+We use a microwave directional coupler with three ports (input port, coupled port, and through port).
+Their arrangement allows us to use one output line for both $Q_1$'s and $Q_2$'s waveguides, taking advantage of the relevant transitions' nonoverlapping frequencies.
+Specifically, we combine the outgoing field from $Q_1$ (entering the through port) with the incoming field (entering the coupled port) intended for $Q_2$.
+The resultant field (exiting from the input port of the directional coupler) is routed by a circulator to $Q_2$'s waveguide.

 We use a microwave transceiver (Vivace from Intermodulation Products, Sweden), with in-phase-quadrature (IQ) mixers and local oscillators (LO), for driving the qudits and for readout measurements of $Q_3$.
 The physical connections can be switched to a vector network analyzer (VNA).
 The VNA is used for continuous-wave spectroscopy that allows for basic characterization, e.g., of a qudit's frequency and anharmonicity.